It is illegal to dispose of this item in the trash in Chittenden County, VT.

 Intact bulb disposal:

 - Please place bulbs in their original box (if possible) or otherwise secure them to prevent breakage during storage and transport.
 Please do not tape bulbs together.

 Broken bulb disposal:

 - If a bulb breaks, follow these clean-up tips.
-Bring the bulb and the remaining debris (contained in a sealed plastic bag) to the DOCs or to the Environmental Depot.
+Bring the bulb and the remaining debris (contained in a sealed plastic bag) to the Williston Drop-Off Center or to the Environmental Depot.
 Due to hazardous waste and safety regulations, customers are limited to 5 broken bulbs per day at the Williston Drop-Off Center.
-Larger quantities must be brought to the Environmental Depot.
+Larger quantities must be brought to the Environmental Depot by appointment only.
 Fees may apply for large quantities of broken mercury containing bulbs.